C4Q/AC-iOS-TextFields/README.md

     }
 ```

-You should see something like this
+If you've implemented the code correctly, you should see something like this when trying to return on a password that isn't long enough:

 <img src="./Images/error_label_too_short_pass.png" width="400" alt="Password too short error">

 > Discuss: What should happen in the current logic if you don't meet either criteria?
-What will the error label display?)
+Meaning what will the error label display if both the name and password fields didn't meet the requirements?)

-3. Great that this works, but the validation only gets called on tapping the return key.
+Great that this works, but the validation only gets called on tapping the return key.
 We'd probably like it if it happened when the user also tapped the `Login` button.
+Because we're looking for the exact same functionality *(validation)* to occur from multiple actions *(either tapping the "return" key or Login button)*, we know that this would be a good time to create a separate function for the task so we don't need to write the same validation code in two places.

-Let's create a new function that we can call from anywhere when we'd like to do a final validation of the textFields:
+Let's create a function that we can call from anywhere when we'd like to do a final validation of the textFields.
+Keep in mind that because our form has multiple text fields, and each text field will have different validation requirements, we'll need know which textfield is which in order to make sure we do the correct validation and display the proper errors.

 ```swift
     // MARK: - Validations